 The standard points of entry to Tormead are Reception (4+), Year 3 (7+), Year 7 (11+) and Sixth Form (16+).
 Occasional places may exist for other ages, in other year groups.
 However, as places are limited, entry at these non-standard points can be highly competitive.
 For families relocating into the area, we may be able to offer places at other points in the year on an ad-hoc basis.
 To register your interest in an occasional place, please contact the Registrar, Mrs Melanie Hobdey, firstname.lastname@example.org.

 For entrance to Reception class, Entrance Assessments are held each November for entry the following September.
 For all other year groups, Entrance Assessments are held in January for entry the following September.
-Please note new dates and information on the Admissions page regarding 11+ Entry in 2021.
+More information is available on the Admissions page.

 Sixth Form entrance is based upon a combination of interviews and references taken up in November and the subsequent IGCSE/GCSE examination results.

 The first step is to visit Tormead on one of our Open Mornings, where you will meet our Head, Mr David Boyd, tour our school (either in person or virtually), chat to staff and pupils and ask any questions you may have.